arangodb/docs/3.6/architecture-deployment-modes-cluster-sharding.md

 ArangoDB organizes its collection data in _shards_.
-Sharding allows to use multiple machines to run a cluster of ArangoDB instances that together constitute a single database.
+Sharding allows to use multiple machines to run a cluster of ArangoDB instances that together constitute a single database system.

 Sharding is used to distribute data across physical machines in an ArangoDB Cluster.
 It is a method to determine the optimal placement of documents on individual DBServers.